 The IMF's Financial Resources and Liquidity Position:

-The financial resources covered in this note include currencies and other resources in the General Resources Account (GRA) that are built up from members' fully paid capital (subscriptions in the form of quotas) and accumulated reserves, and are supplemented with borrowed resources.
-These resources are used in the IMF's regular operations in the GRA.
-They do not include resources from the PRGF-ESF Trust or the PRGF-HIPC Trust, which are used in the IMF's concessional lending.
+The financial resources covered in this note are a pool of currencies and other assets in the General Resources Account (GRA) that are built up from members' fully paid capital subscriptions in the form of quotas.
+These resources are used in the IMF's regular operations.
+They do not include resources from the Trust Fund, the ESAF Trust, the PRGF Trust, and the PRGF-HIPC Trust, which are used in the IMF's concessional lending.

 - Total resources

-These comprise IMF's holdings of members' currencies, SDRs, gold, "other assets" (such as buildings and receivables), and available Fund borrowings.
-The IMF holds 90.5 million fine ounces of gold, valued on its balance sheet at SDR 3.2 billion on the basis of historical acquisition cost.
+These comprise IMF's holdings of members' currencies, SDRs, gold, and "other assets" (such as buildings and receivables).
+The IMF holds 103.4 million fine ounces of gold, valued on its balance sheet at SDR 5.9 billion on the basis of an average historical acquisition cost.
 As mandated by the IMF's Articles of Agreement, gold acquired prior to 1978 is valued at SDR 35 per ounce, the "official" price used at that time in dealings among central banks.
+Gold acquired since 1978 (13 million ounces) is valued at the market price in effect at the time of acquisition.

 - Non-usable resources